Hund Şehzade: Early life

-Born in 1422 as Fatima Şehzade, she was the daughter of Orhan Çelebi, son of Süleyman Çelebi, who was himself the son of Sultan Bayezid I. She had a younger brother named Süleyman Çelebi (1423 – 1437).
+Born in 1422 as Fatma Şahzade Hatun, she was a daughter of Orhan Çelebi, son of Süleyman Çelebi, who was himself the son of Sultan Bayezid I. She had two older brother, Orhan and Mehmed, an older sister, Melek, and a younger brother, Süleyman (1423 – 1437).

-In 1433, Şehzade and her brother Süleyman took refuge in Cairo.
+In 1433, Şahzade and her brother Süleyman took refuge in Cairo.
 The Mamluk Sultan Barsbay treated them generously, and rejected her cousin Murad II's requests to surrender them.

 First marriage

 In 1436, Ibrahim II of Karaman, attacked the Dulkadirids, and captured the disputable town of Kayseri and other fortresses in its vicinity.
 However, the Dulkadirids retook Kayseri and the surrounding countryside from the Karamanids in December 1436 with Ottoman help.
 Upon receiving this news Barsbay in March 1437, assembled his advisory council, and decided to send the governors of Syria to help Ibrahim Bey.
 However, before the crisis escalated, and turned into a military clash, both Ottoman and Mamluk Sultans settled their differences two months later in May.
 A peace agreement was settled, with Barsbay's marriage to Şehzade.